fezmist/webpacktutorial/README.md

 webpack starter tutorial from webpack

-\nnote: this is based on webpack version 1
+note: this is based on webpack version 1